 Studies show people are more likely to open an email is the subject line includes their first name.
 Keeping in mind the education level, interests, and lifestyle of your leads can help you better empathize with their needs.
 In other words, consider your buyer persona.

 Segmenting your database (more on your subscriber list in a sec) is a great way to narrow your audience when less might actually mean more.
-For example, you can address your audience based on factors like this:
+For example, you can address your audience based on factors like:

 - High level of activity (These people may be ready to buy or evangelize your product!)